LCOGT/banzai/docs/smartstacking_architecture.md

 _____

 This page describes the Smartstack path in `docker-compose-site.yml`.
 The program that sends raw frames, the shipper, and the archive are outside this repository.
-The site deployment does not run the normal realtime `e91` path.
+The site deployment does not run the normal realtime `e91` path; central BANZAI performs that tail reduction after the final `e45` reaches the archive.

 The reduction level suffixes used:

 - `n00` is a raw stackframe with obstype=SUB_EXP.
 - `n09` is a reduced stackframe, following BANZAI's default ordered reduction steps.
 - `e45` is the combined Smartstack product, with obstype=EXPOSE.
+- `e91` is the archive-facing product after central BANZAI runs the configured tail stages on the `e45`.

 ## Full smartstack process: